-In September 2023, the BPU approved on a provisional basis PSE&G's June 2023 request to decrease its BGSS rate to approximately 40 cents per therm, effective October 1, 2023.
+In September 2024, the BPU approved on a provisional basis, PSE&G's request to decrease its BGSS rate to approximately 33 cents per therm, with the new rate effective October 1, 2024. - CIP-In April 2024, the BPU gave final approval to provisional gas CIP rates which were effective October 1, 2023.